 Five elements model

 Think of them symbolically.
 In your work, start to distinguish between the physical energies of water, tree, fire, earth and metal and the symbolic representation of that energy.
-For example, a wooden, curvy chair is made of the physical energy of the tree and can have symbolically a water quality because of its shape.
+For example, a wooden, curvy chair is made of the physical energy of the tree and can symbolically a water quality because of its shape.
 A metal spoon is made up of the physical energy of metal and has a water quality because of its shape.
-A fountain is physically made up of water but symbolically has the tree energy because of its uplifting movement.
+A fountain is physically made up of water but symbolically has tree/wood energy because of its uplifting movement.
 Observe these energies around you and the people whom you are visiting.
 How have these energies served a positive role in people’s lives?
 Invite these energies to come alive in your own home.

 The significance of rivers from ancient Egypt to today have been researched extensively.
-Rivers, such as the Amazon, the Nile, the Tiber, the Thames, shaped our world in many ways, build kingdoms and also destroyed civilisations.
+Rivers, such as the Amazon, the Nile, the Tiber, and the Thames, shaped our world in many ways, built kingdoms and also destroyed civilisations.
 The first settlements and societies originated along rivers such as the Nile, the Tigris and the Euphrates.
 Water appeared on this planet some four billion years ago and since then provided natural capital, access (political control), transportation, territory (the Rio Grande between the US and Mexico), wellness and power (China’s Three Gorges Dam).
 In short, rivers factually and metaphorically mean power and prosperity.
 How rivers made history, read Rivers of Power: How a Natural Force Raised Kingdoms, Destroyed Civilizations, and Shapes Our Worl by

 Water in the bagua model = opportunities and career prospects

-Career, vocation and opportunity sector in the bagua model is represented with the water element.
+The career, vocation and opportunity sector in the bagua model is represented with the water element.
 This is the first place to look when you need more opportunities and career prospects.

-Water features such as fish tanks, fountains, ponds, birdbaths, etc will enhance and boost the water bagua sector which is an important area of life.
+Water features such as fish tanks, fountains, ponds, birdbaths, etc will enhance and boost the water bagua sector, which is an important area of life.
 If the actual water can’t be used, the symbolic or pictorial images of water can be used successfully used there too.
 Posters or pictures with water, rivers, lakes or koi carp points are excellent remedies to boost your opportunities and career prospects.

 Water features in feng shui

 Water features in your garden or home can enhance the water element in your environment.
 A well-placed water feature in your garden can act as a focal point, add more intrigue and mystery as well as lessen the noise of urban living.
 Moving water will make your home or garden more alive – full of positive chi.
 The sound of moving water can have a calming effect.
-There are many types of water features such as metal, glass, stone, crystal, marble, and so on and these can make different water sound effects such as almost silent, drip, trickle, dribble and natural brook sounds.
+There are many types of water features, such as metal, glass, stone, crystal, marble, and so on and these can make different water sound effects such as almost silent, drip, trickle, dribble and natural brook sounds.
 Make sure that you can live with these sounds and that you can adjust the pump to the right level for you.
 There are three types of garden water features: wall-mounted, ground-levelled and freestanding.

-Water features are not ponds so practical considerations are important: pump breaks, water evaporation, electricity cables on show, etc – there are solar power water features which solve the problem of electrical cables.
+Water features are not ponds, so practical considerations are important: pump breaks, water evaporation, electricity cables on show, etc – there are solar power water features which solve the problem of electrical cables.
 Invest in a good quality water feature that will last.